 - Foreign dividends received in Singapore by resident individuals, except those received through a partnership in Singapore.
 Please refer to Tax Exemption for Foreign-Sourced Income for more information.

-- Income distribution from Real Estate Investment Trusts (REITs), except distributions derived by individuals through a partnership in Singapore, or from the carrying on of a trade, business or profession in REITs.
+- Income distribution from Real Estate Investment Trusts (REITs), except those received by individuals through a partnership in Singapore or related to the carrying on of a trade, business, or profession in REITs.

 Examples of non-taxable dividends

-- Dividends from resident companies listed on the Singapore Stock Exchange, as shown in the statement from Central Depository Pte Ltd (CDP)
+- resident companies listed on the Singapore Stock Exchange, evidenced by the statement from Central Depository Pte Ltd (CDP)

-- Dividends from share buyback through Special Trading Counters (STC)
+- share buyback through Special Trading Counters (STC)

-- NTUC Fair-Price dividends (except for dividends received through co-operatives)
+- NTUC FairPrice, except for those received through co-operatives

-- Singapore dividends from approved CPF Investment Scheme agent banks, as shown in the Annual Dividend Statement (ADS)
+- approved CPF Investment Scheme agent banks, indicated in the Annual Dividend Statement (ADS)

-- Foreign-sourced dividends derived by individuals through a partnership in Singapore.
-(Note: Such dividends may qualify for tax exemption if certain conditions are met.
-For more details, please refer to Tax Exemption for Foreign-Sourced Income);
+- Foreign-sourced dividends received by individuals through a partnership in Singapore: Some of such dividends may qualify for tax exemption if certain conditions are met.
+For more details, please refer to Tax Exemption for Foreign-Sourced Income.

-- Income distribution from Real Estate Investment Trusts (REITs) derived by individuals through a partnership in Singapore, or from the carrying on of a trade, business or profession in REITs.
+- Income distribution from Real Estate Investment Trusts (REITs): The income received by individuals through a partnership in Singapore, or if related to the carrying on of a trade, business or profession in REITs.

-Dividends are treated as income in the year when they are declared payable to the shareholders.
+Dividends are reported as income in the year they are declared payable to shareholders.

-You do not need to declare taxable dividends in your Income Tax Return if the organisation(s) indicates on the dividend voucher that they will provide the dividend information to IRAS.
+Dividends which you need to pay tax on need to be declared in the Income Tax Return under the 'Other Income' section, unless the company indicates in the dividend voucher that they will furnish the dividend information to IRAS.